 The driving force behind social media and your complete customer engagement strategy is your passion for your company, services, products and your customers.
 And social platforms such as Facebook, Pinterest, Twitter and Instagram can help you unleash all that energy and joy and become a fun part of your day.

-Yet social media is just a single tool, in a process that involves your website, email and phone conversations, and helpful, engaging content that your customers want.
+Yet social media is just a single tool, in a process that involves your website, email and phone conversations, and the helpful, engaging content that your customers want.

 Social Media Creates a Context

-Social media are a cluster of websites/services that help users create a context for connecting, networking and sharing experiences, viewpoints, and materials.
+Social media is a cluster of websites/services that help users create a context for connecting, networking and sharing experiences, viewpoints, and materials.

-When you see people trade inside jokes with their family and close friends, or grandparents repond to their grandkids birthday or Halloween costumes, you see the context is personal.
+When you see people trade inside jokes with their family and close friends, or grandparents repond to their grandkids birthday pics or Halloween costumes, you see the context is personal.
 It’s almost the opposite of Google.
 It’s right brain vs left brain, art vs math.
 The reference point isn’t your product/brand, it’s their life and the people in it.

 That personal context will create your greatest challenges.
 Whatever is outside their personal interest falls on deaf ears and lowers their estimation of your relevance to them.
 By being strategic and analytic, you’ll find the right voice and topics and likely enjoy better success staying within their inner circle.

-It’s Fun But you’ll Have to Earn It
+It’s Fun But You Still Have to Earn It

 And before you delve into that fun, it’s wise to get into a strategic frame of mind.
 Because millions of people are doing social media aimlessly, without a purposeful end goal and you don’t want to slide into that trap.

 When social media isnt done strategically, it may not be very fruitful.
 It could waste your time and energy, and create a costly burden and wear you out, which is why strategy is a good investment of time and staffing resources.